The 7 Best Benchtop Planers of 2025, Tested and Reviewed

 Price: ~$550 | Width: 12″ | Motor: 15 amp

-The Makita 2012NB has been around for years, yet it remains one of the most reliable benchtop planers available.
+The Makita 2012NB has been around for years, which tells you something.
+In a market where manufacturers constantly churn out new models, this one keeps selling because people love it.
 If portability or noise levels matter to you, this is your machine.

-• Compact design: Lighter and more portable than competitors
+• Compact design: Lighter and more portable than the competition, which matters for job site use

-• Legendary reliability: Makita’s build quality means this planer lasts for decades
+• Legendary reliability: Makita’s build quality means this planer holds up for decades with regular use

-The downside: Slightly narrower (12″) than 13″ competitors.
-Blade changes are more involved.
+The downside: Slightly narrower at 12″ than the 13″ competitors.
+Blade changes are also more involved than I’d like — took me a while to get quick at it.

 3. DeWalt DW734 — Best Value